minghsu/usim_modifier_v3/README.md

 - Update msisdn to easy identify the USIM (Ex: Chunwau Telecom, FET NET, etc)
 - Enable/disable the PIN1, and query the PIN1/ADM retry count

+PS.
+If you have any suggestion, please raise the 'issues' or send mail to me directly.

 # Requirement Packages

 - [python3](https://www.python.org/) (Minimum version is 3.6.x)